IshanaRaina/sql-labs/core-sql/section-2.md

 **Exercise 7** :computer:

-1. Access the **HR** database :arrow_forward: List the names of all employees followed by the names of all countries in a single column.
+1. Access the **Human Resources** database :arrow_forward: List the names of all employees followed by the names of all countries in a single column.
-2. Access the **API** database :arrow_forward: List first names of all customers whose last name is 'Johnson' and the last names of all customers whose last name is not 'Johnson', in a single column.
+2. Access the **Pet Store** database :arrow_forward: List first names of all customers whose last name is 'Johnson' and the last names of all customers whose last name is not 'Johnson', in a single column.

 <details><summary>Solution 1:</summary>